antoinebcx/MolDecod-molecule-generation-transformer/README.md

 ## Repository

 This repository contains:
-- MolDecod PyTorch dictionary and its tokenizer in `/models`
+- MolDecod .pth file and its tokenizer in `/models`
 - A `streamlit.py` app to interact with the model
 - A `TechnicalReport.md` for technical details
 - Notebooks to train, evaluate and use the model in `/notebooks`